 Narrow gorge with a thermal spring

-After crossing the small bridge, walk on the path along the crystal clear Tolminka river, where you are surrounded by 60-meter walls.
+After crossing the small bridge, walk on the path along with the crystal clear Tolminka river, where you are surrounded by 60-meter walls.
 Walking through the dark tunnels lead you to the narrow gorge and at the bottom of the path, it emerges a spring of thermal water with a temperature of 20°C (68°F).

 To reach Bear’s Head, you will need to go back the same way to the small bridge and continue on the left bank to the confluence of both streams.
 Start following the Zadlaščica stream which takes you to a giant triangular rock covered with moss, called Medvedova glava (Bear’s head).
 It is stuck inside the walls of the canyon.
 You are going to have an awesome panoramic view over the canyon and extremely lush vegetation.
 This is also a popular spot among photographers.